Neonatal Infections – Medical Malpractice Attorney

 - Vanderpool, N.A. and J.B.
 Richmond (1990) Child health in the United States: Prospects for the 1990s.
 Annual Review of Public Health 11:185-205.

-Fitzgerald & Fitzgerald has successfully handled hundreds of birth injury medical malpractice cases, including cases involving neonatal infections.
-If you would like a free consultation regarding your infant’s injuries, please contact a Fitzgerald & Fitzgerald medical malpractice attorney.
+The Fitzgerald Law Firm has successfully handled hundreds of birth injury medical malpractice cases, including cases involving neonatal infections.
+If you would like a free consultation regarding your infant’s injuries, please contact a The Fitzgerald Law Firm medical malpractice attorney.
 You may call toll-free at 1-800-323-9900 or submit the firm’s online contact form.